 In recent years, listening has gradually become a dominant skill in language instruction in colleges and universities.
 In the context of the Foreign Languages and Informatics Center in PPCII, listening skills are also tested in the final examination.
 After two school years from 2014 to 2016, a large number of the (non-English major) students failed the listening exams.
-Besides, there has been some research on using videos as a kind of listening materials.
-Among the few research, some prove that practicing listening with videos enhances students' listening comprehension (Herron, York, Corrie, & Cole, 2006; Mesri, 2011; Nguyen, 2012; Woottipong, 2014); some others point out that videos promote students' positive attitudes towards listening learning (Chiang, 1996; Nguyen, 2012; Oddone, 2011; Woottipong, 2014).
+Besides, there have been a few research on using videos as a kind of listening materials.
+Among the few research, some prove that practicing listening with videos enhances students' listening comprehension (Herron, C., York, H., Corrie, C., and Cole, S., 2006; Mesri, 2011; Nguyen, 2012; and Woottipong, 2014); some others point out that videos promote students' positive attitudes towards listening learning (Chiang, 1996; Oddone, 2011; Woottipong, 2014; Nguyen, 2012).
 However, those studies revealed some shortcomings.
-First, only a few studies (Nguyen, 2012; Woottipong, 2014) focus on both the effects of using videos on students' listening comprehension and their attitudes towards using videos in listening learning, making it hard to explain the relationship between using videos and students' improved performance, as students' listening performance could partly be influenced by their attitudes towards listening learning (Ellis, 2015; Jafari, 2009; Karahan, 2007).
-Second, in other studies (Mesri, 2011; Nguyen, 2012), the listening materials for CG and EG are different in terms of content, vocabulary, and length, so the difference in the students' listening comprehension may also be due to factors other than videos.
+First, only a few studies (Woottipong, 2014; Nguyen, 2012) focus on both the effects of using videos on students' listening comprehension and their attitudes towards using videos in listening learning, making it hard to explain the relationship between videos using and students' improved performance, as students'

+performance could partly be influenced by their attitudes towards listening learning (Karahan, 2007; Ellis, 2015; Jafari, 2009).
+Second, in another studies (Mesri, 2011; Nguyen, 2012), the listening materials for CG and EG are different in terms of content, vocabulary, and length, so the difference in the students' listening comprehension may also be due to factors other than videos.
 Regarding research methods, some experiments (Chiang, 1996; Oddone, 2011; Woottipong, 2014) are conducted with only one group of participants, so there is not enough convincing evidence that videos are better than audio materials.

-Therefore, the current study aimed at overcoming the shortcomings of the previous studies by investigating the effects of using videos to practice listening on elementary students' listening comprehension and exploring the students' attitudes towards using this type of materials in listening learning, with two groups CG and EG. The listening materials for the two groups had the same content, vocabulary and length.
+Therefore, the current study aimed at overcoming the shortcomings of the previous studies by investigating the effects of using videos to practice listening on elementary students' listening comprehension exploring the students' attitudes towards using this type of materials in listening learning, with two groups CG and EG. The listening materials for the two groups had the same content, vocabulary and length.
 This study is expected to suggest a new type of listening materials to students and teachers in Foreign Languages and Informatics Center of PPC II in order to improve elementary students' listening skills.